noke-inc/public-smartentry-documentation/activity_redirect/README.md

 		"pmsId": "2"
 	}

-You'll notice the only fields with non-default/empty values are the first two (type and subtype) and the last two (storeId and pmsId).
+You will notice that the only fields with non-default/empty values are the first two, type (line 126) and subtype (line 127), and the last two, storeId (line 249) and pmsId (line 250).
 These four fields are guaranteed to be populated in every request.
-The other fields will be populated based on the event type/subtype.
-All fields are included here for informational purposes.
+The other fields are populated, based on the event type/subtype.
+All fields included here are for informational purposes only.

-Please note that *storeId* will hold the client's subscriber's *Name* while *pmsId* will hold the subscriber *ID*
+Note: The *storeId* holds the client's subscriber *Name* while *pmsId* holds the subscriber *ID*.